What is pectoral augmentation?

 Thirty (30%) of Dr. DuPéré’s patients are not from Toronto.
 Because of his serious and long-standing interest in body implants, and also, because this is a rare expertise amongst plastic surgeons, people come from all corners of Canada for these procedures.

-We do offer a Fly-In Package for out-of-town patients.
 The VISAGE clinic staff is quite accustomed to helping patients with airport and surgical clinic transfers.
 We also have preferential pricing at various hotels near our clinic to suit any budget.
+We also have the possibility for an overnight stay.

-It is required to stay around Toronto for a minimum of 10 days post-pectoral augmentation in case of emergencies.
+It is suggested to stay around Toronto for a minimum of 5-7 days post-pectoral augmentation.

 All cosmetic surgery consultations are with Dr. Marc DuPéré personally.